dcernst/PinyonsPines/course2023.md

 - **Mile 266.5:** 76 gas station.
 Not as good a choice as the Maverick and Circle K.
 - **Mile 271:** Dollar General.
 - **Miles 272-305:** Climb forever and enjoy the changing scenery.
 - **Mile 283.5:** Route crosses Wet Beaver Creek.
-To access creek, cross bridge, take next right and work your way to creek.
+To access creek, cross bridge, take next left and work your way to creek.
 Water needs to be filtered/treated.
 - **Mile 283.5:** There is a water spigot at the Beaver Creek Work Station.
 It's not clear whether this spigot is open to the public, but I've used it in the past.
 - **Miles 308-320.5:** Turn right onto Lake Mary Road and enjoy the many miles of smooth pavement.
 Good shoulder.
 - **Miles 330-351.5:** Route overlaps with short course, but they will be going in the opposite direction.
 It's possible the front runners will encounter folks riding the short course.